 Basically, pilot testing means investigating about the survey, key information, interview guide or observation that will work in the "real world" by trying it out first on a few people.
 The researcher wanted to ensure that all the students in the study really understood the items on locus of control, stigmatization, and culture in the questionnaires.
 It was also to make sure that every individual in the sample not only understood the questions, but understood them the same way.
 According to Conelly (2008), extant literature suggests that a pilot study sample should be 10% of the sample projected for the larger parent study.
 This study therefore used 60 students from University of Ghana campus to pre-test the questionnaires.
 They were made up of 31 males and 29 female students.
 This was done to improve the validity and also ascertain the reliability of the data collection instruments employed for the study.
-The respondents were made to verbally and frankly discuss any statement they do not understand about any aspect of the questionnaires with the researcher.
-The necessary corrections were made after the pilot testing.
+The respondents were made to verbally and frankly discuss any statement they ide is of your corrections were made after the pilot testing.